LesFerch/WinSetView/Manual.md

 Note: If **Make All Folders Generic** is also checked, only **Downloads**, **Libraries**, and **Search Results** will get their views from any view saved via Explorer's **Apply to Folders** button.
 Of course, if you later change a folder to type **Documents**, **Music**, **Pictures**, or **Videos**, it will then pick up the view settings that were saved using **Apply to Folders**.

+\
+**Disable folder thumbnails** (Advanced interface)

+This option set a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
+It has no effect on thumbnails for *files*.

 ## Columns

 ![image](https://user-images.githubusercontent.com/79026235/152623377-22665b75-2dd2-4d33-a9ce-004ae19643a8.png)